prix0007/library/docs/sdk/js/00_intro.md

 # Getting Started

-The JavaScript SDK handles communications between your app and DripVerse.
+The JavaScript SDK handles communications between your JavaScript App and DripVerse.

 The dripverse.js library is free to use and will be open-source soon.
 Start integrating it from the Setup page.